HandyGold75/HandyGold75.github.io/README.md

 ```

 The server expects SSL certificates (`fullchain.pem` and `privkey.pem`) to be present in either `./server/ssl` or `/etc/letsencrypt/live/{sub}.{domain}`
+The server will fall back to an insecure connection in case a certificate is not found or valid.

 ### Frontend (Python Legacy)